manuelbassani/teched2025-XP264/exercises/exT3/README.md

 # Exercise T3 - Use Transparent Proxy Kyma Module

-In this exercise, you will consume remote systems defined as destinations managed centrally in SAP BTP Destination service in a unified and virtually transparent way, powered by Transparent Proxy module, seamlessly integrated with other modules and services of SAP BTP Connectivity.
+In this exercise, you will _consume_ remote systems defined as destinations (managed centrally in SAP BTP Destination service) in a _simple_, _unified_ and _virtually transparent_ way.
+This is enabled by Transparent Proxy module, which is seamlessly integrated with other modules and services of SAP BTP Connectivity.

-For simplicity and illustration purposeses, you'd be starting cURL Pod and use the well-known cURL tool to technially connect and perform requests to the target systems.
+For simplicity and illustration purposeses, in this exercise, you will start a [cURL Pod](https://hub.docker.com/r/curlimages/curl-base), open a terminal to the Pod and use the well-known [cURL](https://curl.se/) tool to execute HTTP requests to the target systems.

 ## Exercise T3.1 Run a cURL Pod Included in the Istio Service Mesh